-As this shared appreciation entitlement is dependent on economic characteristics and risks not closely related the basic lending arrangement within the mortgage agreement, the overall contract is considered a hybrid instrument and the expected shared appreciation on all outstanding mortgages is recognised separately in the balance sheet as an embedded derivative measured at fair value.
+As this shared appreciation entitlement is dependent on economic characteristics and risks not closely related the basic lending arrangement within the mortgage agreement, the overall contract is considered a hybrid instrument.
+Under IFRS9 both the mortgage and corresponding shared appreciation are classified as one financial asset valued at fair value through profit and loss.

-Due to the pass through nature of the entity, a separate shared appreciation item is recognised in both assets (as receivable from mortgage holders, and in liabilities (as payable to note holders).
+Due to the pass through nature of the entity, a separate financial instrument is recognised in both assets (as receivable from mortgage holders, and in liabilities (as payable to note holders).

-Management's fair value estimate of both the asset and liability is based on the shared appreciation percentage as agreed in the original loan agreement, and changes in the regional House Price Index ("HPI") between the origination date and the balance sheet date.
+Management's fair value estimate of both the asset and liability is based on the principal balances of the mortgage loans, shared appreciation percentage as agreed in the original loan agreement, and changes in the regional House Price Index ("HPI") between the origination date and the balance sheet date.

-These items are disclosed as a 'shared appreciation rights receivable' asset, and a 'shared appreciation rights payable' liability on the balance sheet.
+These items are disclosed as a 'financial asset held at FVTPL', and a 'financial liability held at FVTPL' on the balance sheet.